ryanlundqvist/crosslingual-llm-alignment/README.md

 Open crosslingual_claude.ipynb.

 Use the XEthicsBench dataset json file found in the data folder.
 Ensure ANTHROPIC_API_KEY is set in your environment.
+(If you do not API access, just skip this step and use our claude_benchmark_results.json in data)

 Run all cells.